 When a credit card payment is taken at your terminal, the charge is either approved or declined almost immediately.
 The actual processing of that charge will not happen right away, however.
-All approved charges are saved and sent out for processing together in a batch.
-The Batch Settlement report, which can be found under Reports > Payments > Settlements, allows you to track when those batched transactions are processed and funded.
+The Settlement report, which can be found under Reports > Payments > Settlements, allows you to track when your transactions are processed and funded.

 The report will list the following for each settlement:

 - Number of transactions contained in the batch settlement